UCCS Vision And Software Technology Laboratory

 Class Participation and Grading

 • Academic dishostesty and plagiarism will not be tolerated.
 You should be aware of the UCCS academic honor code (in the Bulletin guidelines and the Plagiarsim guidelines.
-Team assignments are to be done with members of your team.
-Indivdual assignment turnin are to be your own work.

 WORKLOAD and HOMEWORK